 Read Next: 150 Dreamy Beach Quotes and Beach Captions

-The gallery at the Dallas Museum of Art boasts one of the largest collections of art that consists of over 22,000 works of art encompassing over 5,000 years of history.
+The Dallas Museum of Art gallery boasts one of the largest collections, comprising over 22,000 works of art encompassing over 5,000 years of history.

-The permanent collection here is truly outstanding and one of the largest collections of art in the Dallas area and the United States.
+The permanent collection here is outstanding and one of the largest art collections in Dallas and the United States.

 Visit their website for more information.